Our regular contributor, pet expert Karen Boyce provides us with this very useful guide to coping with pet loss.

 Secondly, do take some time off if you think it’s necessary.
 Give yourself time away from work or stop what you would typically be doing, maybe for a few days.
 It would be advisable to tell the world why you have dropped out of view, however.
 Yes, it’s a very personal thing.
 Nevertheless, if people know, they can immediately be sympathetic without you having to retell the experience over and over again.

 Thirdly, try to celebrate your dog’s life.
 Creating a Facebook collage of pictures of happy times and places or a scrapbook filled with photos and little bits of memorabilia will make you smile again.
 Maybe take one of the loveliest photographs and have it printed professionally or even painted and displayed in the home.
 Planting a tree, a rose bush or bulbs can be a unique way to commemorate the dog.

 You can read about five other helpful ways to cope with losing a pet by clicking here.

 Finally, if you feel that the anguish is too much, some organisations and experts exist solely to help people with pet grief.

 The Blue Cross, the pet rescue charity, has a pet bereavement support service.
 They have a helpline you can call any day from 8.30am to 8.30pm.
 Find them here: bluecross.org.uk/pet-bereavement-and-pet-loss.

-There are also several therapists across the country trained to help, whether face-to-face or remotely.
+There are also several trained therapists across the country, whether face-to-face or remotely.
 I can recommend:

 You can also contact a Facebook group called The Comfort Couch.
 This support group is for owners, dog walkers, groomers, trainers, vets, veterinary nurses or anyone who has experienced the loss of a dog.